ckleban/boinc-on-k8/README.md

 `kubectl scale rc boinc-workers --replicas=3`

 ### How to stop the boinc workers:

-1. run this command:

 `kubectl stop -f boinc-rc.yml `

 ### Notes:

 I forked ozzyjohnson's work to get boinc running in docker and added some kubernetes files on top of his work.
 If you want to use boinc straight in docker, go see ozzyjohnson/docker-boinc